 - a.
 A person who is at least seventy-five (75) years old. - b.
-A person practicing the professional art of healing for a fee or reward, if the person is an adherent of an established church or religious organization and confines the healing practice to prayer or spiritual means. - c.
+A person practicing the professional art of healing for a fee or reward, if the person is an adherent of an established church or religious organization and confines the healing practice to prayer or spiritual means.

+- c.
 A blind person engaging in a trade or profession as a sole proprietor.
 A "blind person" means any person who is totally blind or whose central visual acuity does not exceed 20/200 in the better eye with correcting lenses, or where the widest diameter of visual field subtends an angle no greater than 20 degrees.
-This exemption shall not extend to any sole proprietor who permits more than one person other than the proprietor to work regularly in connection with the trade or profession for remuneration or recompense of any kind, unless the other person in excess of one so remunerated is a blind person.
+This exemption shall not extend to any sole proprietor who permits more than one person other than the proprietor to work regularly in connection with the trade or profession for remuneration or recompense of any kind, unless the other person in excess of one so remunerated is a blind person. - d.

-- d.
 A physician employed exclusively by the federal, state or local governments and not holding themselves out to the public and do not share in the fees paid are not required to pay the privilege license under G.S.
 105-41 which would otherwise be imposed upon them.
 (17 NCAC 04B.0612) - e.
 A physician practicing his profession but wholly compensated from appropriations, grants, business income (income from a "business" in the non-professional sense; for example, a physician employed by an industrial plant to attend its industrial employees at it plant), or from sources other than funds generated by fees charged for his services is not subject to the physician privilege license tax.
 (17 NCAC 04B.0611) - f.
 A physician licensed by the State Board of Medical Examiners but not performing duties appropriate to his profession (for example, is the head of a State agency and has no medical practice) is not "practicing" and is not subject to the physician privilege license tax.
 (17 NCAC 04B.0611) - g.
 A physical therapist who works only under the orders and direction of registered physicians and does not attempt to diagnose and independently apply physical therapy is not subject to privilege license under G.S.
 105-41; however, persons who independently apply physical therapy for a reward are practicing the art of healing and are therefore subject to privilege license.
 (17 NCAC 04B.0610) - h.
-A masseur or masseuse are not required to obtain a privilege license as persons "practicing any professional art of healing" under G.S.
-105-41.
-(17 NCAC 04B.0608) - i.
 A person employed by an architect as a draftsman only, and fees paid for his services are not for architectural services rendered is not subject to an architect's license.
 An architect employed by another architect, who renders architectural services, is subject to architect's license under G.S.
 105-41.
-(17 NCAC 04B.0605) - j.
+(17 NCAC 04B.0605) - i.
 A person selling grave plots only, even though a deed is given, is exempt from real estate broker's license.
-(17 NCAC 04B.0606) - k.
+(17 NCAC 04B.0606) - j.
 A land surveyor employed by a civil engineer who does not both survey the area and draw the description.
 (17 NCAC 04B.0607)